- Visit Ho Chi Minh City and its historic French-colonial landmarks

 You'll certainly be surprised by the wide variety of fresh produce sold from these paddleboats, which includes well-known fruits like mangos and bananas to the more exotic mangosteens, star apples, sweet longans, and odoriferous durians.
 After touring the market, you'll paddle down the tranquil channels and creeks that branch off from Cần Thơ and get a glimpse into the lives of rural river residents as they go about their daily business.

-In the early afternoon you'll disembark the boat and meet a car that will transfer to Ho Chi Minh City.
+In the early afternoon, you'll disembark the boat and meet a car that will transfer to Ho Chi Minh City.
 On the way, you'll stop for lunch at a local restaurant before returning to your hotel.
 You'll have the remainder of the day free.

-Day 5: Departure from Ho Chi Minh City
+Day 5: Depart Ho Chi Minh City

 Take the morning to enjoy one last stroll around Ho Chi Minh City.
 At the appropriate time, you'll transfer to the airport to catch your flight home.
 This concludes your grand Vietnam adventure.
 Until next time!